 - You contact Chambers

-- Within 48 hours we send you a public access information form
+- Within 48 hours we send you a direct access information form

 - Upon receipt of the form as assessment of your case takes place